 What is citizen science?

 Citizen science involves the public in scientific research.
 VDH is interested to better understand tick ecology throughout the Commonwealth.
 Our small entomology team frequently travels to collect ticks by dragging methods.
-However, we look to expand our knowledge as to which species bite humans; critical information to understand disease risk.
+However, we look to expand our knowledge as to which species bite humans - critical information to understand disease risk.
 We look forward to your involvement and appreciate your participation in these efforts.

-What diseases can ticks transmit and which ticks are common in VA?
+Which diseases can ticks transmit and which ticks are common in VA?